19 Jun 2026

 Your other was Jamaican and your father was a Greek multi-instrumentalist.
 What kind of music did they get you into as a child?

 It was pretty eclectic in terms of genre in my house.
 My mother would play lots of R’n’B and soul.
 We would listen to Michael Jackson, Stevie Wonder, Mary J. Blige, Jill Scott.
 My dad loved jazz, so we would listen to Louis Armstrong, Charlie Parker and Ella Fitzgerald.
-I was raised by my grand-parents, who would to listen to a lot of reggae, because they are from Jamaica…
+I was raised by my grandparents, who would listen to a lot of reggae, because they are from Jamaica…

 You also had a chance to meet and become friend with some of the greatest musicians.
 Amongst Prince and Stevie Wonder, which meeting was the most unexpected?

 It is impossible to choose between Prince and Stevie Wonder!
 I had never imagined I would be able to sit with one or the other.
 Fortunately, I didn’t meet them at the same time, otherwise I would have probably fainted!
 [Laughs.]
 They surely are the greatest musicians that have ever lived.
-I was incredibly lucky to have known them, especially to have spent some much personal time with Prince.
+I was incredibly lucky to have known them, especially to have spent some very personal time with Prince.
 If they have one thing in common, it is the way they committed to their music.
 Both worked so hard to write the best songs they could ever write, sing and perform them to perfection.
 I never gave up on music thanks to them.

 I don’t think I was the only non-white artist on my label, but I was definitely the only one my age.
 I didn’t meet the stereotypical traditional R’n’B singer: I was navigating between genres.
 Nobody knew where to place me because I was also playing the guitar and I had afro hair.
 I didn’t really realise it at the time, but as I went through my career, particularly making my second album, I noticed various things that were happening and that didn’t feel quite right.